ianforrest11/DS-Unit-3-Sprint-2-SQL-and-Databases/SC/challenge (1).md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+- `Employee` and `Territory` tables have a one-to-many relationship.
+Employees can have multiple territories, and are linked as such in the tables.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+- Document stores, such as MongoDB, are appropriate in situations where big data needs to be processed.
+Because they distribute data processing across multiple computers/servers instead of all on one machine, they provide the market a relatively inexpensive solution to process big data.
+It would not be appropriate in situations with smaller databases/datasets.

 - What is "NewSQL", and what is it trying to achieve?
+- NewSQL is a class of relational database management systems that seek to provide the scalability of NoSQL systems for online transaction processing (OLTP) workloads while maintaining the ACID guarantees of a traditional database system.
+In other words, they attempt to handle massive data as if it were small data.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this